kxtells/tenma-serial/README.md

     pip install tenma-serial

+pip install will leave `tenma-control` and `tenma-applet` in your PATH ready to use.

 ### Locally

 It does not have many requirements, so you might just clone the repo and run it. install the required packages first.